 You may also want to consider whether it is possible for your employees to work from home or another more local workplace on days that they are unable to travel.

 You need to ensure that there is a consistent approach throughout the company.

 School closures and work

-Often there is confusion when employees are unable to attend work as their child’s school has closed.
+Often there is confusion when employees are unable to attend work as their child’s school or nursery has closed.
 The employee therefore needs to remain at home to care for the child.
-As you will be aware, employers are obliged to allow employees to take unpaid time off to deal with emergency situations in relation to their dependants.
-It is likely that school closures as a result of the snow will amount to an emergency situation.
+As you may be aware, employers are obliged to allow employees to take a reasonable amount of unpaid time off to deal with emergency situations in relation to their dependants.
+It is likely that school closures as a result of the adverse weather will amount to an emergency situation.
 As such, employees should be entitled to take the time off.
 The legal entitlement is that such time will be unpaid but you must ensure that you have a consistent approach.
 If you decide to pay employees who are unable to travel to work then you should also pay those employees who have had to stay at home to care for children who would otherwise be at school.
 Alternatively, you could offer all these employees the entitlement to take the day as annual leave.

 Health and Safety

 Employers should bear in mind throughout that they owe a duty of care to their employees.
 As such if authorities are telling people to stay at home unless their journey is essential, they may need to consider whether they will require employees to travel to work.

 Employers close of business

 Where employers choose to close for the day of business in adverse weather conditions, this will effectively be a period of lay-off.
 Unless you have a contractual entitlement to lay off employees, employees will be entitled to their usual salary during any such period of shutdown.